Yoga and meditation: strength, balance and relaxation for body and mind

 Online classes are also for individuals, small groups and companies.

 Check out my current and upcoming locations.
-And please feel free to contact me for collaborative projects.

 What to wear and bring to the class